lijumjose/VIPMP/src/pages/docs/lga/migrate.md

 ## 2. Transfer API (Migration)

-Use the [POST /v3/memberships/<membership-id>/transfers](../migration/transfer_subscription.md) API to migrate.
-Different error codes will be returned for LGA ineligible cases while migration.
+Use the [POST /v3/memberships/{membership-id}/transfers](../migration/transfer_subscription.md) API to migrate.
+Different error codes will be returned for LGA ineligible cases during migration.

 A sample response is as follows: